gameeapp/gamee-emulator/README.md

 # Gamee Emulator

-[Emulator tool](http://emulator.gameeapp.com/) helps developers to develop and test games with Gamee-JS framework.
-Emulator is not connected to any backend.
-It shoudl work as replica of the web platform.
+The [GAMEE Emulator tool](http://emulator.gameeapp.com/) helps developers to develop and test games within the Gamee-JS framework.
+The Emulator Tool is not connected to any backend.
+It should work as replica of the web platform.

-Emulator is only published on our website, its source code is currently not part of this repository.
+The Emulator Tool is only published on our website.
+Its source code is currently not part of this repository.

 ## Features

-Emulator mirrors some behavior of our web platform.
+The Emulator Tool mirrors some of the functionality of our web platform.
 For example:

- - allows to test games both running localy and remotly
+ - allows you to test games both running locally and remotely
- - basic game flow features, game initalization, game start, game restart
+ - basic game flow features, game initialization, game start, game restart
  - pause/resume
  - mute/unmute
  - mockuping save state
  - mockuping replay
  - mockuping ghost mode
  - share via link
+ - plans for the future development

 ## Plans for the future development

-Too see the list of future updates, please visit [https://github.com/gameeapp/gamee-emulator/wiki/Planned-updates](https://github.com/gameeapp/gamee-emulator/wiki/Planned-updates).
+To see the list of future updates, please visit [https://github.com/gameeapp/gamee-emulator/wiki/Planned-updates](https://github.com/gameeapp/gamee-emulator/wiki/Planned-updates).

 ## Previous versions (and changelogs)